John William Basford 1937-2016

 Yet the love and respect for John that we are here to celebrate stretches across the globe.
 Wherever you travel you will find John has friends and colleagues who relied upon him for help and advice, which he never withheld.

 Perhaps it was being so grounded in Northampton that gave him this strength.
 His father died in action in 1944 so when he was old enough to work and contribute to the household budget he started at British Chrome Tanning.
 His career there was interrupted by national service, and he choose to enlist for three years with the regular army as it meant he could send more money home to his mum.
 He was in the Royal Tank Regiment and saw active service in Suez.

-After the army he returned to British Chrome Tanning and studied leather part time at what is now the Avenue Campus of the University and was at that time the Northampton Technical College.
+After the army he returned to British Chrome Tanning and studied leather part time at what used to be the Avenue Campus of the University and was at that time the Northampton Technical College.
 We saw the daredevil in him when he met up on the leather course with Father Brian Leatherland who is leading the prayers in a few moments.
 He graduated in 1961 and was awarded the first prize certificate for the year from The Worshipful Company of Leathersellers.

 While we tend to think of the movement of manufacturing to Asia as a late twentieth century event it started much earlier in the leather industry.
 So when BCT came to a stop John had a brief spell with Nene Finishes and Earnshaws before joining the German specialist leather chemicals company Schill and Seilacher.
 He was to stay with them for well over 40 years, the rest of his career.

 I am sure a number of you here today will remember those early days when John was touring his new regions with his colleagues from Germany, excited by what he already knew but even more excited with what he was learning, and the products he had to offer.
 It was no surprise to see someone so passionate develop into a world leading technician who was welcomed into tanneries all round the world.